makeitworkpress/wp-enqueue/README.md

 # wp-enqueue
-The WP Enqueue class provides a wrapper to make enqueueing scripts and styles in WordPress more easey.
+The WP Enqueue class provides a wrapper to make enqueueing scripts and styles in WordPress more easy.

 ## Usage
 Include the WP Optimize class in your plugin, theme or child theme file.